robinwojcik3/Plantnet-/README.md

   suggestions of up to **five** morphologically similar species from the same genus using the Gemini API.
 This button now sits directly under the results table with enhanced styling for better visibility.
+- The environmental context tab features an interactive map showing protected area overlays from IGN.
+It now includes the **Zones humides** layer.